By

 Employer contributions

-The UAE does not have any enforced federal income tax legislation for general business.
-Each Emirate has enacted an income tax decree, but in practice, the enforcement of the decrees is restricted to oil companies and foreign banks.
+The UAE does not have enforced federal income tax legislation for general business.
+Each Emirate has enacted an income tax decree, but in practice, the decrees are only enforced by oil companies and foreign banks.

 Employee contributions